Getting a $3,000 Personal Loan

 Is it possible to get a $3,000 loan with bad credit?

 Some lenders, particularly online lenders, will extend personal loans to people with bad credit.
-However, the terms may include high interest rates.
-Many online lenders specifically target borrowers with bad credit.
+In fact, some online lenders will specifically advertise personal loans for borrowers with bad credit.
+However, the terms may include high interest rates and fees.

 What’s the monthly payment on a $3,000 personal loan?